OfficeDev/office-js-docs-pr/docs/publish/publish.md

 [!INCLUDE [publish policies note](../includes/note-publish-policies.md)]

-## Deployment options by Office host and add-in type
+## Deployment options by Office application and add-in type

-The deployment options that are available depend on the Office host that you're targeting and the type of add-in you create.
+The deployment options that are available depend on the Office application that you're targeting and the type of add-in you create.

 ### Deployment options for Word, Excel, and PowerPoint add-ins